Cheadle, Greater Manchester: Administrative history

+In 1886 a local government district called Cheadle and Gatley was created, administered by an elected local board.
+The district covered the Stockport Etchells township (in which Gatley was the main settlement) plus the parts of the township of Cheadle that were outside the borough boundaries of Stockport.
+Local government districts were reconstituted as urban districts under the Local Government Act 1894.
+The 1894 Act also directed that civil parishes could no longer straddle district or borough boundaries, and so Cheadle parish was reduced to just cover just the area within the Cheadle and Gatley Urban District.

-In 1886, Cheadle was in the Cheadle and Gatley local board of health, a regulatory body responsible for standards of hygiene and sanitation for the area of Stockport Etchells township and the part of Cheadle township outside the Municipal Borough of Stockport.
-The board of health was also part of Stockport poor law union.
-In 1888 the board was divided into four wards: Adswood, Cheadle, Cheadle Hulme and Gatley.
-Under the Local Government Act 1894 the area of the local board became Cheadle and Gatley Urban District.
-There were exchanges of land with the neighbouring former urban districts of Wilmslow and Handforth in 1901, and the wards were restructured again, splitting Cheadle Hulme into north and south, and merging in Adswood.
+In 1888, Cheadle and Gatley was divided into four electoral wards: Adswood, Cheadle, Cheadle Hulme and Gatley.
+There were some adjustments to the boundaries with neighbouring Wilmslow and Handforth in 1901, and the wards were restructured again, splitting Cheadle Hulme into north and south, and merging in Adswood.
 Due to the fast-paced growth of the district, the wards were again restructured in 1930, with the addition of Heald Green.
+The Cheadle and Stockport Etchells civil parishes were merged in 1930 into a single civil parish called Cheadle and Gatley covering the whole urban district.
+In 1921 (the last census before its abolition) the Cheadle civil parish had a population of 8,845.
+In 1940 the wards were redfined again as Adswood, Cheadle East, Cheadle West, Cheadle Hulme North, Cheadle Hulme South, Gatley and Heald Green.

-In 1940 the current wards of Adswood, Cheadle East, Cheadle West, Cheadle Hulme North, Cheadle Hulme South, Gatley and Heald Green were established.
-Under the Local Government Act 1972 the Cheadle and Gately Urban District was abolished, and Cheadle has, since 1 April 1974, formed an unparished area of the Metropolitan Borough of Stockport within the metropolitan county of Greater Manchester.
+Cheadle and Gatley Urban District was abolished in 1974 under the Local Government Act 1972.
+The area became part of the Metropolitan Borough of Stockport in Greater Manchester.

 Since 1950, Cheadle has been part of the Cheadle parliamentary constituency.
-As of 2015, it is represented by Conservative MP Mary Robinson.
-The area (listed as Cheadle and Gatley) has three councillors who serve on the borough council, who are all Liberal Democrats.

 Transport

-Cheadle's public transport is now confined to buses operated by several firms.
-Bus 11 runs between Altrincham and Stockport, via Baguley, Wythenshawe Hospital, Wythenshawe and Cheadle.
-Bus 11A runs between Altrincham and Stockport, via Timperley, Baguley, Gatley and Cheadle.
-Bus 42C runs between Handforth and Manchester city centre, via Cheadle and East Didsbury.
+Cheadle's public transport is currently confined to bus routes provided by several operators, predominantly Stagecoach Manchester.

-However, from 1866 until 1964, the locality was served by a Cheshire Lines Committee railway station (initially called Cheadle and, from 1950, Cheadle North) situated 600 yd north of the village on the west side of Manchester Road.
+The locality was served between 1866 until 1964 by a Cheshire Lines Committee railway station (initially called Cheadle and, from 1950, Cheadle North) situated 600 yd north of the village on the west side of Manchester Road.
 It was also served, from 1866 until 1917, by Cheadle LNWR, a London & North Western Railway station located next to the railway overbridge near the centre of the village.
 Both stations were on lines leading from Altrincham to Stockport.

+There are now advanced plans to build a new railway station in Cheadle, on the Mid-Cheshire line between Altrincham and Stockport.
+The station facilities would be built on the car park of the Alexandra Hospital, near to where the former LNWR station was sited.
+It is expected to open in 2025.

-Cheadle no longer has its own railway station, though there are stations in several neighbouring vicinities.
-Gatley railway station is approximately one mile west of Cheadle village and the neighbouring areas of East Didsbury (within the City of Manchester's boundaries), Cheadle Hulme and Heald Green all have stations themselves.
+Nearby stations are located at Gatley, approximately one mile west of Cheadle, and the neighbouring areas of East Didsbury (within the City of Manchester's boundaries), Cheadle Hulme and Heald Green.

 Cheadle is accessed by junctions 2 and 3 of the M60 Manchester orbital motorway.

-It is approximately 4 miles from Manchester Airport.
+Cheadle is located approximately 4 miles from Manchester Airport.